April 6, 2018

 By: Karina Anastasia Roche

 Long before he was an innkeeper, he was a trumpet player and conductor.
-Having studied at University of Southern California for his undergraduate degree and Arizona State for his graduate, he went on to become the Principal Trumpet of the Orange County Symphony and the Phoenix Symphony, eventually working with artists such as Aretha Franklin, Lou Rawls, Connie Stevens, and Don Ho.
+Having studied at The University of Southern California for his undergraduate degree and Arizona State for his graduate, he went on to become the Principal Trumpet of the Orange County Symphony (now the Pacific Symphony) and the Phoenix Symphony, eventually working with artists such as Aretha Franklin, Lou Rawls, Connie Stevens, and Don Ho plus eight years at MoTown Records.

 A lifelong traveler, Warren also has many stories to share of his and his friends' adventures overseas.
 Ask him about his travels through Eastern Europe during the 1970s; about the time his friend almost crash-landed while flying over the Amazon jungle; or about his travels to Russia after the fall of the Soviet Union, where while scouting for authentic Russian iconography, he met his wife, Elena.

-In the 1980s, he quit the music business, and sought his fortune elsewhere, moving to Topanga Canyon and becoming a builder and designer in the serene canyon.
-Here, he and Elena raised and home-schooled their five children (who all work at the inn).
-The Topanga Canyon Inn was built and designed by your host--from the white plaster, the intricate tile-work, and the red roofs.
-After years of renting two of the houses he built, the family converted it into a bed and breakfast in 2008, in response to the financial crisis.
+In 1980, he quit the music business and started designing and building houses in Topanga Canyon where he had lived permanently since 1971.
+Here, he and Elena raised and home-schooled their five children (whom all have worked at the Inn).
+The Topanga Canyon Inn was designed and built by your host--from the white plaster, the intricate tile-work, and the red tile roofs.
+After years of renting two of the houses he built, the family converted them into a bed and breakfast in 2008, in response to the financial crisis.

-Since opening the inn in 2008, it has flourished, growing year by year.
-Warren filled the inn with his penchant for craftsman furniture by collecting authentic pieces from all over Los Angeles and Southern California.
-The copper lamps, tiger-striped oak tables, and finely crafted chairs are a testament to his love for a home aesthetic and the Old California he remembers.
-Now partially retired, he visits the inn on Saturdays to cook recipes the rest of us can't make just quite the same way, and share his stories with our guests--and hear some of yours.
+Since opening the Inn, it has flourished, growing year by year.
+Warren filled the Inn with Craftsman furniture by collecting authentic pieces from all over Southern California.
+The copper lamps, tiger-striped oak tables, and finely crafted chairs are a testament to his love for a home aesthetic and the Old California he admirers.
+Now partially retired, he visits the Inn several days a week to cook recipes the rest of us can't make just quite the same way, and share his stories with our guests--and hear some of yours.

 If you'd like to hear more of Warren's stories, book now to reserve your stay, and become inspired to pursue your own adventures.